-- 3.3.25 There are around 3,800 buildings located within areas identified as being at medium flood risk (in Flood Zone 2), and 2,700 buildings located within areas identified as being at high flood risk (Flood Zone 3a) from fluvial sources (rivers and brooks).
-Although it should be noted that areas located in high flood risk will also be included in figures for areas at medium flood risk and may be defended by flood measures to a standard of protection equivalent to medium flood risk.
-These figure can change as modelled flood outlines on key watercourses are changed or updated.
-Recently completed works around the River Dove have improved flood protection to 1,619 homes in the District according to Environment Agency data.
+- 3.3.25 There are around 3,800 buildings located within areas identified as being at medium flood risk (in Flood Zone 2), and 2,700 buildings located within areas identified as being at high floodrisk (Flood Zone 3a) from fluvial sources (rivers and brooks), although it should be noted that areas located in high flood risk will also be included in figures for areas at medium flood risk and may be defended by flood measures to a standard of protection equivalent to medium flood risk).
+Whilst these figure can change as modelled flood outlines on key watercourses are changed or updated what is clear is that recently completed works around the River Dove have improved flood protection to 1,619 homes in the District according to Environment Agency data.
 Further proposed works along the Derwent could also improve flood protection and deliver local biodiversity and green infrastructure benefits around the communities of Shardlow and Ambaston.
-Increasingly, flood risk is also arising from other sources such as surface water flooding and instances have occurred around Scropton, Ticknall and Woodville.
-Ground water flooding and sewer flooding are also an issue in much of the District. - 3.3.26 Water usage in the Severn Trent Water resource area which serves the majority of South Derbyshire is notably lower than the England average being 130 litres per person per day (England 147 litres).
-Gas and electricity consumption are similar to national averages, although carbon dioxide emissions per person remain significantly higher than the England average.
-Annual rainfall within the District is slightly lower than the regional and national averages being around 700mm in 2018. - 3.3.27 There is 24.7Mw of installed renewable energy capacity in South Derbyshire.
+Increasingly however flood risk is also arising from other sources such as surface water flooding including around Scropton, Ticknall and Woodville.
+Ground water flooding and sewer flooding are also issue around much of the District. - 3.3.26 Water usage in Severn Trent Water resource area (which serves the majority of South Derbyshire is notably lower than the England average being 130 litres per person per day (England 147 litres).
+Gas and electricity consumption are similar to national averages, although carbon dioxide emissions per person remain significantly higher than the England.
+Annual rainfall within the District is slightly lower than the regional and national averages being 870mm in 2012. - 3.3.27 There is 24.7Mw of installed renewable energy capacity in South Derbyshire.
 Of the six operational schemes all but 1 scheme are solar photovoltaic schemes.
-The remaining scheme is a 1.6Mw landfill gas scheme located in Newhall. - 3.3.28 New development planned in South Derbyshire to 2028, together with landscape scale green infrastructure provision planned along the Trent Valley could provide opportunities to manage the effects of climate change.
-This would be through ensuring that flood risk is managed effectively (for example through the provision of sustainable drainage systems, reconnecting rivers to the floodplains and improved land management), by helping to offset carbon emissions (tree planting in new development and within the National Forest and elsewhere) and through the provision of green spaces to influence local (micro) climates.
+The remaining scheme is a 1.6Mw landfill gas scheme located in Newhall. - 3.3.28 New development planned in South Derbyshire to 2028, together with landscape scale green infrastructure provision planned along the Trent Valley could provide opportunities to manage the effects of climate change, through ensuring that flood risk is managed effectively (for example through the provision of sustainable drainage systems, reconnecting rivers to the floodplains and improved land management), by helping to offset carbon emissions (tree planting in new development and within the National Forest and elsewhere) and through the provision of green spaces to influence local (micro) climates.